 • The midsole construction is 30% lighter than those used by Mizuno in the past.

 For a solid daily road shoe, there are cheaper options available than the Mizuno Wave Prophecy 4, but they likely don’t contain as many features or benefits.
-The use of a unique system like the Infinity Wave creates better compression and softer cushioning that previous versions while still maintaining a relatively light weight
+The use of a unique system like the Infinity Wave creates better compression and softer cushioning than previous versions while still maintaining a relatively light weight

 and responsive feel.
-Between all these features and the quality upper and classic sneaker style, runners would be hard pressed to find something just like the Wave Prophecy 4.
+With all these features and the quality upper and classic sneaker style, runners would be hard pressed to find something just like the Wave Prophecy 4.
 It clearly is a unique and versatile running shoe.